WycliffeAssociates/btt-writer-docs/docs/dSettings.rst

   * The name of the chosen font is displayed.
 Click **Target Translation Font** to change the displayed font in the text.

   * A pop-up window shows the available fonts.
 Scroll through the names of the fonts and click the name to select the desired font, and then click **CONFIRM**.
-(If you have installed a font to your Windows PC but it does not appear in the list, see `Adding Fonts <https://btt-writer.readthedocs.io/en/latest/dFonts.html>`_.)
+(If you have installed a font to your computer but it does not appear in the list, see `Adding Fonts <https://btt-writer.readthedocs.io/en/latest/dFonts.html>`_.)

 4.	**Source Translation Font**: The font of the source text